rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/windows/_index.en.md

 ### Install Node.js

 Please [download](https://nodejs.org/dist/v16.14.2/node-v16.14.2-x86.msi) and install Node.js.
-Node.js is the runtime environment of PM2, so you need to install Node.js first。
+Node.js is the runtime environment of PM2, so you need to install Node.js first.

 ### Install PM2